NVIDIA-RTX/NRD/README.md

 * **IN\_DIFF/SPEC\_CONFIDENCE** - confidence in the accumulated history represented in `[0; 1]` range

   These inputs are optional and are used only if `CommonSettings::isHistoryConfidenceAvailable = true`. *REBLUR* and *RELAX* have embedded anti-lag techniques, but if properly computed, using confidence inputs is the best way to mitigate temporal lags.
 They are easy and cheap to compute.
+Moreover, separation into diffuse and specular confidence is not mandatory.
+Same "lighting" confidence may be used for both inputs.
 See this [section](#history-confidence) for more details.

 The illustration below shows expected inputs for a primary hit `A`: